dingyuliang/prerender-dotnet/README.md

 # prerender.io Middlewares for ASP.NET MVC, ASP.NET Core, IIS
 This project is to provide the prerender.io middlewares for ASP.NET MVC, ASP.NET Core, IIS.

 ## src/DotNetPrerender is the prerender.io middleware for ASP.NET MVC
+### Requirements
+* Need .NET Framework 4.6.2
+* Need Microsoft.Web.Infrastructure (>= 1.0.0)
 ### User Guide
 * Download from Nuget: Install-Package DotNetOpen.PrerenderModule
 * Configure PrerenderHttpModule in your ASP.NET or ASP.NET MVC project, there are two ways to configure: